-This post was inspired by the closing remarks of Harry, the ‘difficult client’ in this clip from Absolute Power, a BBC comedy series about a public relations firm starring Stephen Fry.
+This advice post on preparing for media interviews was inspired by the closing remarks of Harry, the ‘difficult client’ in this clip from Absolute Power, a BBC comedy series about a public relations firm starring Stephen Fry.
 I’ve posted the entire clip but the salient comments are towards the end.
 Most people, I’d hope, would be starting from a stronger position than Harry and with a few pointers should be able to give a good media interview.
 There are lots of variables to consider in each individual case but, for starters, here are ten general points that should serve anyone well.
 I’ll provide a few more soon.

 - Be prepared and be helpful: anticipate the likely questions in advance and how you will answer them concisely